We work with national and local organisations to make level crossings safer and to help people use them correctly.

 Note: Due to data refreshing, figures are different to those reported in the 2015 annual return.

-Over the past five years there has been a sustained reduction in the number of near misses with road vehicles.
-In 2018/19 there were nine collisions with road vehicles which is slight increase on previous years.
-There were two accidental fatalities at level crossings in the past year, all of which were pedestrians, and there was an additional pedestrian struck non-fatally at a crossing.
+In 2019/20 there were six collisions with road vehicles which is a decrease from the previous year.
+There were two accidental fatalities at level crossings in the past year, all of which were pedestrians.
+Near misses with road vehicle users remain at a similar level as to 2018/19.